lumanesence/TESCORUNEInstaller/README.md

 Both the mod and installer are provided as-is without any warranties or guarantees.

 *Copyright 2026 The OneLyte Association.
 All rights reserved*

+*TESCORUNE is a product of Indigo Systems, trading as i-win.
+Copyright 2026 Indigo Systems.
+All Rights Reserved*